jan-eberwein/quantum-bank/README.md

 AI-powered banking application

-A project developed during the **Hypermedia UX Engineering** course at **FH Oberösterreich Campus Hagenberg** Department of **Interactive Media**
+A project developed the first semester at **FH Oberösterreich Campus Hagenberg** Department of **Interactive Media**

-Quantum Bank allows users to send, receive, and transfer money.
+Quantum Bank allows users to send, receive, and transfer money, check their transactions and visualize the data in various ways.
 The project uses [React](https://react.dev/) for the frontend and [Appwrite](https://appwrite.io/) for backend functionalities (like user authentification and NoSQL database), showcasing the integration of modern web technologies for a seamless user experience.
 Styling was done with [Tailwind CSS](https://tailwindcss.com/), as well as additional UI components from [Shadcn](https://ui.shadcn.com/)

 Project members: